National Dishes of the Caribbean are exotic and deliciously falvored with fresh herbs and spices.

 GUADELOUPE – PORC COLOMBO

 Porc Columbo is similar to “pork curry” when translated into English.
 It is pork seasoned with a bunch of unique herbs and spices.
-The emphasis being “Colombo,” which is the French Caribbean’s version of curry powder, where uncooked rice is added to the spice mixture, yielding a nutty texture.
+The emphasis is “Colombo,” which is the French Caribbean’s version of curry powder, where uncooked rice is added to the spice mixture, yielding a nutty texture.

 GUYANA – PEPPERPOT